The caveats, the chapters listing and the technical discussion are in Chapter 0 of the Weapons Locker – Melee Weapons document.

 - Various fantasy designs such as “war sledgehammer” stuff.

 As always, the more impressive fight choreography bits are chiefly a result of the wielder, not the weapon.
-A Character with, say, superior APs of the Evasion Skill tied to wielding a staff will be able to deflect attacks in an impressive manner.
+A Character with, say, superior APs of the Evasion Skill contingent upon wielding a staff will be able to deflect attacks in an impressive manner.
 Joe Sixpack won’t, even with a really nice staff.

 Various kinds of hardwood and shodding will increase BODY.
 Which becomes important when you’re Blocking blades or facing weapon-cleaving attacks.